 Where are you based?

 We are in Cotignac, in Provence, the nearest city is Toulon.
-It’s a fertile, sun-kissed area of France, with lakes, hills, vineyards, in proximity to Aix-en-Provence, Marseille and the sea.
+It’s a fertile, sun-kissed area of France, with lakes, hills, vineyards, in proximity Aix-en-Provence, Marseille and the sea.
 We are renovating a 16th century former winery to become our headquarters, showroom and cellar.

 Tell us about your business …